neondatabase/website/content/docs/how-to-guides/using-branches.md

 curl -o - -X POST -H 'Authorization: Bearer ...' https://console.neon.tech/api/v1/clusters/ancient-haze-985396/branches
 ```

-To use the cURL command with your Project, change the placeholder Project name `ancient-haze-985396` to the name of the Project that you want to branch from.
+To use the cURL command with your Project, change the placeholder Project name `ancient-haze-985396` to the name of the Project you want to branch from.

-You will receive information about the branch you created in the response to the API request.
+You will receive information about the branch you created in the API request response body.
 The branch name will have the following format:

 ```bash
 $parent_project_id-branch-...